mugilan-b/EMSimulator/README.md

 # density,range,dim,k,numparts,upperlim,q,ls,acon,mode

-Density - Density of the points where you calculate field range - The range (farthest distance along X axis) till where you calculate field Values - float, positive, bounded by computational power.
+Density - Density of the points where you calculate field Values - float, positive, bounded by computational power.

+Range - The range (farthest distance along X axis) till where you calculate field Values - float, positive, bounded by computational power.

 dim - Dimensions considered.
 Values - 1: Consider only X axis.
 2: Consider a grid of 2d points.
 Rest: Consider only X and Y axes.

 numparts - number of charges.
 Values - Odd integers.